4-Tube Cortisol-Salivary

 Are at-home cortisol tests better or worse than in-person tests?

 There are pros and cons to both at-home cortisol tests and in-person tests.
-At-home cortisol tests, such as the ones used to check for Cushing syndrome, offer convenience and the ability to collect samples in the comfort of your own home.
+At-home cortisol tests, such as the ones used to check for Cushing syndrome, offer convenience and the ability to collect samples in the privacy of your own home.
 They can be a good option for individuals who prefer privacy or have difficulty accessing in-person testing facilities.
 However, it's important to note that at-home tests may not be as accurate or reliable as in-person tests.
 To ensure accurate results, trained professionals typically conduct in-person tests while adhering to standardized procedures.
 They may also offer additional insights or context that can inform your healthcare decisions.
 Ultimately, the choice between at-home and in-person cortisol testing will depend on your individual needs and preferences and the guidance of your healthcare provider.

 References: